PISAresearch/pisa/12-watchtower-API.md

 `start_block` can be either one block ahead or behind the tower tip due to network delays.
 A tower must not accept appointments arbitrarily ahead or behind the current tip since it could increase DoS vectors.
 A `start_block` long behind would force the tower to rescan block data for those appointments instead of watching block by block.
 On the other hand, a `start_time` long ahead would imply storing information way before it being needed.

 Regarding the `end_block`, too far away is a subjective concept.
-The further away a tower accepts appointment ends, the higher the potential storage requirements may be, and the easier (and cheaper) would it be to DoS.
+The further away a tower accepts appointment ends, the higher the potential storage requirements may be, and the easier, and cheaper, it my be to perform DoS.

 The `encrypted_blob` should have been encrypted using `cipher`.
 Block ciphers have a size multiple of the block length, which depends on the key size.
 Therefore the `encrypted_blob` have to be at least as big as: